ScienceComputing/Python_Programming/Format/AutomaticFormat.md

-# Black saves our time and mental energy for thinking more important scientific quesitons
+# Black saves our time and mental energy for thinking more important scientific questions
 https://github.com/psf/black